mitre-attack/attack-datasources/CONTRIBUTING.md

 # How to contribute

-Thanks for contributing to `attack-arsenal`!
+Thanks for contributing to `attack-datasources`!

 You are welcome to comment on issues, open new issues, and open pull requests.